odedindi/BlazingToDos/README.md

 ## Code Examples

-- React Context, useReducer based store together with a useStore hook for blazing fast interface that is also easy to use and to re-configure:
+- React Context, useReducer based store together with a useStore hook for blazing-fast interface that is also easy to use and to re-configure:

 ```shell
 const StoreContext = React.createContext<StoreContext>(undefined!);